Scholarship Program

 Required Attachments:

-- Letter of Recommendation from Teacher, Guidance Counselor or School Administrator
+- Letter of Recommendation from a Teacher, Guidance Counselor or School Administrator

-- Confirmation of enrollment in an educational program to commence in the following Fall
+- Confirmation of enrollment in an educational program to commence Fall 2026

 Applications can be sent to thousandislandsassociation@gmail.com.